Kartikey-Shukla-309/16-bit-adder-with-flags-verilog-/README.md

 The 16-bit adder is formed by cascading four 4-bit adder which includes four Full adders which is further made of two Half adders.

-The flage it supports are-
+The flags it supports are-
 1. Carry
 2. Zero
 3. Sign